Gabicapo01/CapitolisTestAutomationUI/README.md

     <PackageReference Include="NUnit3TestAdapter" Version="4.5.0" />
     <PackageReference Include="Selenium.WebDriver" Version="4.34.0" />

-## Reporting Tool

-Extents Report has been implemented in this framework.

 ## Assumptions made
 There will not be 2 Factor Authentication methods to actually create the new account.